Gio Ruggiero: NASCAR Craftsman Truck Series

+2025

 On December 2, 2024, it was announced that Ruggiero would move up to the NASCAR Craftsman Truck Series in the 2025 season, driving the No. 17 Toyota for Tricon Garage, replacing Taylor Gray, who moved up to the Xfinity Series full-time.
 Ruggiero started the 2025 season with a second-place finish at Daytona.
 Despite not making the playoffs, he scored his first career win at Talladega.

-Personal life

-Despite sharing the same last name, he is not related to former NASCAR Whelen Modified Tour driver Reggie Ruggiero.
+At season's end, Ruggiero finished 11th in points and won Rookie of the Year honors.

+2026

+On December 18, 2025, Tricon Garage announced that Ruggiero will return to the team and drive the No. 17 for the 2026 season.
+Ruggiero started the 2026 season with a runner-up finish at Daytona.
+He accumulated enough points to clinch a spot in "The Chase".

+NASCAR O'Reilly Auto Parts Series

+2026

+On February 4, 2026, it was announced that Ruggiero will make his debut in the NASCAR O'Reilly Auto Parts Series, running the No. 19 for JGR in the season-opener at Daytona and Atlanta in place for Brent Crews, as he had yet to turn 18 years old.
+In his first race with the team, he was involved in an incident, finishing with a 37th place DNF.
+At Atlanta, he finished 24th.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)